Advising for Course Registration

 Although advisors are available year-round for consultation, you will be expected to meet with your advisor at least once per term during the didactic phase of your program.
 During these required registration meetings, your advisor will discuss your current term, your upcoming term, and your overall progress toward graduation.
 You will want to prepare for these meetings by being at your computer (if possible), having your program of study / degree audit on hand, and drafting a list of questions or concerns.

-Whenever possible, you will meet with your advisor via Google Hangouts*.
+Whenever possible, you will meet with your advisor via Google Hangouts or Google Meet*.
 This method of communication is preferable primarily because it is more personal, but also because it provides an opportunity to screen share documents and resources that may be helpful to your discussion.
-If you are unable to meet via Hangouts, telephone is an acceptable alternative.
+If you are unable to meet via Hangouts or Meet, telephone is an acceptable alternative.

 Registration takes place during the 7-8th weeks of the term, and your advisor will send an email 3-4 weeks in advance of that, asking you to schedule an appointment.
-Appointments are scheduled through Appointy** and a link to your advisor's calendar will be included in the email.
+Appointments are scheduled through each advisor's Google Calendar** and a link to this will be included in the email.
 If you do not schedule something right away, you will receive periodic reminders.

-*Click here for a tutorial on Google Hangouts.
+*Click here for a tutorial.
 You will need to sign in with your FNU credentials and then select "Google Hangouts Training."

 Advising for Clinical